-Pre & Post-Natal Exercise Guidelines
+Pregnancy & Post-Natal Exercise

 Many women in the childbearing year wish to commence or continue with their exercise programs during and post pregnancy to maintain their health and quality of life.
 The traditional medical advice has been for exercising women to reduce their habitual levels of exertion in pregnancy and for non-exercising women to refrain from initiating strenuous exercise programs.
 This advice was primarily based on concerns that exercise could affect early and late pregnancy outcomes.
 However, recent investigations focusing on both aerobic and strength conditioning exercise regimens in healthy pregnant or postnatal women indicate that moderate exercise does not increase adverse pregnancy outcomes or quantity or composition of breast milk.

-What’s in the Guideline?
+What’s in the Guidelines?